A podium and backdrop with the Nebraska Wesleyan University logo.

 "I always make sure my students know how much I love nursing and what they can do to be a nursing leader in school and after graduation," said Hilderbrand.
 "I truly believe that fostering future nursing leaders begins on the first day of nursing school."

-Hilderbrand has faciliated a Project Linus blanket event on campus bringing together 30 nursing students who made 50 blankets that were donated to the local community.
+Hilderbrand has facilitated a Project Linus blanket event on campus bringing together 30 nursing students who made 50 blankets that were donated to the local community.
 Beyond campus, she serves as a parish nurse at her church, is active in her children’s school and presents her research locally and nationally on the topic of nursing student self-efficacy and simulation.

 She earned her MSN degree from Nebraska Wesleyan.